 If we really want to get apocalyptic, our data might just be feeding into a process of machine learning that will soon produce a technological singularity – artificial intelligence that, if not sentient, will at least make human intelligence and life irrelevant.
 Smart guys like Stephen Hawking and Elon Musk have wondered out loud if this kind of development might spell the extinction of the human race.

-Appropriately, the industrial and digital machines we have used against nature have produced illusion and alienation in us, which now makes it possible to turn these very machines loose on us.
+Also fair: the industrial and digital machines we have used against nature have produced illusion and alienation in us, which now makes it possible to turn these very machines loose on us.